Gennady Zyuganov 2000 presidential campaign: Background and early developments

 After losing the 1996 presidential election (which he had originally been the strong frontrunner for) to Boris Yeltsin, Zyuganov declared that the 1996 election nevertheless had demonstrated that a two-party political system was emerging in Russia and that the political might of the Communist-led campaign alliance could no longer be ignored by the Yeltsin administration.

 By 1999, Zyuganov had emerged as the evident frontrunner in every poll for the first round of the pending 2000 presidential election.
 However, polls also indicated that he would be unable to win an outright majority in the first round (which would be necessary for him to avoid a runoff), and that he was almost certain to lose against any prospective non-Communist opponent in a runoff.

 At this same time, Zyuganov and Yavlinsky were seen as the only two prospective candidates that were supported by a strong constituency and a national party.

 However, by the autumn of 1999 then-Prime Minister Vladimir Putin had overtaken Zyuganov as leading candidate in the polls.

 Campaigning

 Zyuganov (averaging 22% in polls) ultimately proved to be the only strong challenger to Putin.

 Zyuguanov's Communist Party conducted an orthodox campaign, relying heavily on grassroots door-to-door campaigning and a network of supportive Communist-aligned newspapers to spread its message.
 Zyuganov made little use of television advertising.
 The limited televised advertisements his campaign did run generally focused on his platform.

-Zyuganov ultimately outperformed polls, which had largely predicted that he would receive roughly 20% of the vote, and instead received 29% of the vote.
+Zyuganov ultimately outperformed polls, which had largely predicted that he would receive roughly 20% of the vote, and instead received 29% with 22 million votes.
 Nonetheless, he failed to force Putin into a runoff.